emiliebarnard/pokemon-in-python/index.md

 # How to use the PokéAPI site

-**Disclaimer:** Anyone can access PokéAPI as it is free to use and open source.
+**Note:** Anyone can access PokéAPI as it is free to use and open source.
 Be sure to follow the Fair Use Policy referenced in PokéAPI’s [documentation](https://pokeapi.co/docs/v2) page.

 The PokéAPI site allows users to generate Pokémon attributes by typing in the name of a Pokémon.
 The resource for the Pokemon entered displays attributes from the API pull request.
 Below are example instructions of how to display Pikachu's traits.
 To perform the actions below, visit the [PokéAPI](https://pokeapi.co/) site.